natemac/ReactDaily/README.md

-# Anticipation Daily - React App
+# React Daily - React App

 ## Project Overview
-This is a React-based web application for the Anticipation Daily game/puzzle experience.
+This is a React-based web application for the React Daily game/puzzle experience.
 The app consists of both a game mode where users can play puzzles and a builder mode where new puzzles can be created.

 ## File Structure